Hours, minutes, central seconds, 1/1 chronograph seconds subdial at 12:00, 60 minutes subdial at 6:00, date at 3:00

-AVI-8 Bulman, too many to list (Please add yours to the comments below…)
+AVI-8 Bulman (Too many to list, please add your watch to the comments below…)

-The SII caliber VD51B is a quartz chronograph movement.
+The Seiko Instruments (SII) caliber VD51B is a quartz chronograph movement.
 Something to note about this watch movement is that the chronograph second hand is located in a subdial at 6:00.
 The central second hand is the running second hand.

 The chrono sequence on the VD51B is the same as most chronograph watches:

 How to reset the chronograph hand to 0:

 If your chronograph second hand isn’t lining up, you can adjust it back to zero by pulling the crown out to time setting position (position 1) and using the chronograph pushers to advance the hand line up at the 60 (or zero/12:00 position).
 The top button will make the hand go backwards, the bottom button will make it move forward.